Skip to main content

 wei2**56

-wei is a datatype tries to best represent native Ethereum 256bit integers and fixed point decimals.
+wei is a datatype that tries to best represent native Ethereum 256-bit integers and fixed-point decimals.
 It works correctly on Postgres and BigQuery.
-All the other destinations have insufficient precision.
+All other destinations have insufficient precision.

-complex data type tells dlt to load that element as JSON or struct and do not attempt to flatten or create a child table out of it.
+json data type tells dlt to load that element as JSON or string and not attempt to flatten or create a nested table out of it.
+Note that structured types like arrays or maps are not supported by dlt at this point.

 tip

 The precision for timestamp is useful when creating parquet files.
-Use 3 - for milliseconds, 6 for microseconds, 9 for nanoseconds
+Use 3 for milliseconds, 6 for microseconds, and 9 for nanoseconds.

 Schema settingsโ€‹

-The settings section of schema file lets you define various global rules that impact how tables and columns are inferred from data.
+The settings section of the schema file lets you define various global rules that impact how tables and columns are inferred from data.
+For example, you can assign a primary_key hint to all columns named id or force a timestamp data type on all columns containing timestamp with the use of a regex pattern.

 Data type autodetectorsโ€‹

-You can define a set of functions that will be used to infer the data type of the column from a value.
+You can define a set of functions that will be used to infer the data type of a column from a value.
 The functions are run from top to bottom on the lists.
 Look in detections.py to see what is available.
+The iso_timestamp detector that looks for ISO 8601 strings and converts them to timestamp is enabled by default.

 settings: